Mona Lisa Smile Diamond Necklace - Cross Jewelers

 A smile always gives; it’s ready to receive, too.

-They Were Beautiful and Clearly In Love
+They Were Beautiful and Clearly in Love

 Sitting in the Atlanta Airport one day, I watched a young couple.
 They were fascinating, beautiful, and clearly, clearly, passionately in love.
 I’d go back to my book and look up five minutes later.
 The couple drew energy in; the whole airport revolved around them.
 It was a long layover.
 I read half the book.
 They were there a long time.
-Nothing changed in the two hours I sat until he got up to get food.
+Nothing changed in the two hours that I sat until he got up to get food.

 I could see the change immediately.
 The temperature in the room cooled.
 She cooled.
 She looked different.
 She was different.
 The smile was gone.
 This beautiful young woman, who, as part of this couple, was so alluring moments before was now plain.
 They, as a couple who had made it difficult to stay focused on my book, were gone.